 How long do I have to file a wrongful death claim in California?

 In California, the statute of limitations for filing a wrongful death lawsuit is two years from the date of the person’s death.
 If the case is not filed within two years, the family will likely lose their right to file.
+Contacting a wrongful death attorney as soon as possible is the best way to make the greatest possible recovery.

 Types of Wrongful Death Cases